ozthe2/ozthe2.github.io/_posts/2014-11-06-ConfigMgr-How-to-change-the-CCMCache-size-using-PowerShell.md

 [Yeah...there is.]({{ site.baseurl }}{% link _posts/2019-03-28-ConfigMgr-How-To-Deploy-Applications-Using-PowerShell.md %})

-For those of you that still want to use my 'original, "get you out of a bind" method, then read on!
+For those of you that still want to use my original, "get you out of a bind" method, then read on!

 I recently needed to change the CCMCache size on a few hundred computers and this was my approach to doing it via an SCCM application deployment using a PowerShell script to make the cache size change.